truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image9](/images/pos-faq/q3-b.png)

 If this were true, what it would actually mean is that *a higher quantity* of Ether would be locked up.
-So it would be *more* wasteful than it should be!
+So it would be *more* wasteful!

 For example, imagine that annual Ethereum tx fees + block subsidy, for the whole year, total only $10,000,000.
 But also imagine that many Eth-users do not care to use their parked Ether *at all* in the next year. **All** of the indifferent Ether would be staked -- call it 2 billion USD, at today's prices.
 A 2 billion dollar investment can [guarantee](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield) one at least 24 million dollars or so, but the PoS project is only bringing in 10 million.
 An additional 14 million has been wasted.